-On the other hand, if a country has an adverse BOP it will experience a net loss of gold, by deflation to the degree required by the large imbalances that arose after WWI proved painful, with deflationary policies contributing to prolonged unemployment but not re-establishing balance.
+On the other hand, if a country has an adverse BOP it will experience a net loss of gold, which will automatically have a deflationary effect, unless it chooses to leave the gold standard.
+Prices will be reduced, making its exports more competitive, and thus correcting the imbalance.
+While the gold standard is generally considered to have been successful up until 1914, correction by deflation to the degree required by the large imbalances that arose after WWI proved painful, with deflationary policies contributing to prolonged unemployment but not re-establishing balance.
 Apart from the US most former members had left the gold standard by the mid-1930s.